biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 * 13:00-13:30 Getting started, became familiar with the working environment.
 * 13:30-14:30 Talk by Cedric Notredame, CRG.
-* 14:30-15:00 Introduction to Docker and Singularity Containers.
+* 14:30-15:00 Introduction to Docker and Singularity containers.
 * 15:00-15:30 Break
-* 15:30-16:30 Docker hub: find existing containers.
+* 15:30-16:30 Docker hub and other repositories.
+Find existing containers.
 Run a Singularity container (interactively).
-Convert Docker to Singularity????
+* 16:30-17:30 Nexflow: introduction, installation, run a simple pipeline.
+*
+*
-* 16:30-17:30 Nexflow: find existing pipelines.
+* find existing pipelines.
 Run/troubleshoot an existing pipeline.
-Understand Nextflow main files (main.nf and config files).

 ### Day 2: Fetch, understand, run, and modify a Nexflow pipeline

-* 13:00-14:00 Hands-on: fetch and run an existing Nextflow pipeline.
-* 14:00-15:00 Nexflow basic concepts.
+* 13:00-14:30 Nexflow basic concepts.
 Processes and channels.
+Understand Nextflow main files (main.nf and config files).
+* 14:30-15:00 Breakout rooms: run a pipeline.
 * 15:00-15:30 Break
-* 15:30-16:30 Nextflow configuration files.
+* 15:30-16:30 T.
 * 16:30-17:30 Modify and run a Nextflow pipeline.

 ### Day 3: Write/modify and run a pipeline